-has been identified, that petitioner has suffered the sequela of her injury for more than six months, and that petitioner has satisfied all legal prerequisites for compensation under the Vaccine Act.
+sequela of her injury for more than six months.
+Id. at 3.
+Respondent further agrees that petitioner has satisfied all legal prerequisites for compensation under the Vaccine Act.
 Id.

 In view of respondent's concession and the evidence before me, the undersigned finds that petitioner is entitled to compensation.